 Research Expectations for Capstone Option 1

 Students are expected to find their own research project prior to starting the Capstone courses.
-Students are required to complete, at minimum, two quarters of research supervised by a UCLA ladder faculty member while they are enrolled in the Capstone courses.
-Students are advised, however, to start early, ideally finding a project in their junior year.
+Students are required to complete, at a minimum, two quarters of research supervised by a UCLA ladder faculty member while they are enrolled in the Capstone courses.
+Students are advised, however, to start early, ideally finding a project in their sophomore year.
 Some research labs will not accept senior students due to the amount of time it takes to train and onboard a new student into the lab.
-Therefore, starting in the junior year is recommended.
+Therefore, starting in the sophomore year is recommended.

 Students may take additional quarters of C&S BIO 199 to get credit for their research, but this is not required.